ikkisoft/SerialKiller/README.md

  - **BlackList**: A [Java regex](http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html) to define malicious classes.
 The [default configuration file](https://github.com/ikkisoft/SerialKiller/blob/master/config/serialkiller.conf) already includes several known payloads so that your application is protected by default against known attacks
  - **WhiteList**: A [Java regex](http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html) to define classes used by your application.
 If you can quickly identify a list of trusted classes, this is the best way to secure your application.
 For instance, you could allow classes in your own package only
  - **Profiling**: Starting from v0.4, SerialKiller introduces a *profiling* mode to enumerate classes deserialized by the application.
 In this mode, the deserialization is not blocked.
 To protect your application, make sure to use *'false'* for this setting in production (default value)
- - **Logging**: Basic logging capabilities.
-This configuration allows to enable/disable logging as well as to specify the log file path.
-Please note that hot-reload does not work on logging options
+ - **Logging**: Logging support compatible to native LogManager using the *java.util.logging.config.file* system property or *lib/logging.properties*.
+See [Java8 LogManager](https://docs.oracle.com/javase/8/docs/api/java/util/logging/LogManager.html) for more details.

 Example of *serialkiller.conf*